KPInc425/SupaConsoleExtended/README.md

 - **Docker Operations**: Automatic container management with unique naming and ports
 - **Real-time Status**: Monitor project status (active, paused, stopped)

+## ⚠️ Resource Usage Notice

+Each project runs in its own Docker container.
+As more projects are created, additional containers are started, which will consume CPU and memory resources accordingly.

+For optimal performance, ensure your server has sufficient resources to support the number of projects you plan to run.

 ## 🏗️ Project Structure

 ```